 The format of the night was music, talking and reading, and all I had to do - being another unexpected author - was to talk about Hull on stage with John to kick things off.

-Mandy, my ex wife was there with her husband Mark - always a star - she told me not to talk to much about myself on stage, that ‘this is John’s night’ she said as I went up, a comment a little like a slash in your achilles just before the start line, but then what else are ex’s for?
+Mandy, my ex-wife was there with her husband Mark - always a star - she told me not to talk too much about myself on stage, that ‘this is John’s night’ she said as I went up, a comment a little like a slash in your Achilles just before the start line, but then what else are ex’s for?

-I took to the stage and we sat together on high stools - me and John - me dressed like a climber, him like a sweaty best man at a wedding who’s groom had not turned up.
+I took to the stage and we sat together on high stools - me and John - me dressed like a climber, him like a sweaty best man at a wedding whose groom had not turned up.
 He just looked terrified, like he had on the summit of Tryfin, asking with all honesty “How do we get down?”.
-Tonight, clean for a few years, he looked like he needing more than full fat Coke-a-Cola to calm his nerves.
+Tonight, clean for a few years, he looked like he needing more than full-fat Coke-a-Cola to calm his nerves.

 We move onto books, and John tells how writing Lucky Lad was the worst experience of his life, and how he had a nervous breakdown in the middle of it, one editor advising him to see a psychiatrist after reading the first draft.